 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Cachexia is a wasting disorder that accompanies many chronic diseases, including cancer, and results from an imbalance between energy requirements and energy uptake.

 Cachexia is not starvation; starvation may be part of cachexia and cachexia may result from starvation but they are different.
-It is associated with various serious illnesses including:
+It is associated with the advanced stages of various serious illnesses including:

 - Congestive heart failure.

 Cachexia is also seen in the elderly, without any apparent associated disease.